-- 65. Defendant Bobby D. Henson was a Trustee of KRS from approximately 1998 through 2014, including when KRS was sold the Black Boxes by the Hedge Fund Sellers. - 66.
-Defendant Thomas Elliott has been a Trustee of KRS from at least April, 2011 through the present.
-T. Elliott was the Chair of KRS from May 2012 to April, 2013 and on the Investment Committee from his appointment through 2017, including when the Black Boxes were sold to KRS by the Hedge Fund Sellers. - 67.
-Defendant Jennifer Elliott was a member of the Board of Trustees of KRS from 2009 through October 2012.
+50. Defendant Bobby D. Henson was a Trustee of KRS from approximately 1998 through 2014, including when KRS was sold the Black Boxes by the Hedge Fund Sellers.

+51. Defendant Thomas Elliott was a Trustee of KRS beginning in April 2011.
+Elliott was the Chair of KRS from May 2012 to April 2013 and on the Investment Committee from his appointment through 2017, including when the Black Boxes were sold to KRS by the Hedge Fund Sellers.

+52. Defendant Jennifer Elliott was a member of the Board of Trustees of KRS from 2009 through October 2012.
 She was Board Chair after Overstreet was demoted until 2012.
-J. Elliott was Chair of the Board and also on the Investment Committee when the Black Boxes were sold to KRS by the Hedge Fund Sellers. - 68.
-Defendant Vince Lang was a Trustee of KRS from April 2005 through 2013, and again from 2014 through to the present.
-Lang was Chair of the Investment Committee from at least February 2010 through April 2011, and on the Investment Committee from 2010 through 2013 including when the Black Boxes were sold to KRS by the Hedge Fund Sellers. - 69.
-Defendant David Peden was an Officer of KRS from 2009 through early 2017.
+Jennifer Elliott was Chair of the Board and also on the Investment Committee when the Black Boxes were sold to KRS by the Hedge Fund Sellers.

+53. Defendant Vince Lang is a former Trustee of KRS beginning in April2005.
+Lang was Chair of the Investment Committee from at least February 2010 through April 2011, and on the Investment Committee from 2010 through 2013 including when the Black Boxes were sold to KRS by the Hedge Fund Sellers.

+54. Defendant David Peden was an Officer of KRS from 2009 through early 2017.
 He was involved in the sales of the Black Boxes to KRS in 2011.
 Defendant Peden was CIO from January 2013 through the end of his employment.
 Defendant Peden previously worked at Prisma with Defendant Cook.

-- 70. Defendant T. J. Carlson was an Officer of KRS from February 2011, through November 2013, during which time he served as the Chief Investment Officer.
+55. Defendant T. J. Carlson was an Officer of KRS from February 2011, through November 2013, during which time he served as the Chief Investment Officer.
 Carlson was CIO of KRS when the Hedge Fund Sellers sold the Black Boxes to KRS.
 Carlson moved to Texas in 2013.
 Carlson is subject to the in personam jurisdiction of this court pursuant to Ky.
+Stat.
+454.210(3)(c).

-Rev. Stat. §454.210(3)(c). - 71.
-Defendant Brent Aldridge was an Officer of KRS from August, 1991 through August 2016.
+56. Defendant Brent Aldridge was an Officer of KRS from August 1991 through August 2016.
 Aldridge was in charge of Alternative Investments at KRS.
 When Mr. Tosh was fired as CIO, Aldridge was asked to serve as interim CIO during 2009-2010.
 Aldridge returned to head Alternative Investments even though he had no significant experience or expertise in fund of hedge fund vehicles.
-He was in that position when the Black Boxes were sold to KRS by the Hedge Fund Sellers. - 72.
-Defendant William A. Thielen was an Officer of KRS from at least July, 2006 through September 1, 2016.
+He was in that position when the Black Boxes were sold to KRS by the Hedge Fund Sellers.

+57. Defendant William A. Thielen was an Officer of KRS from at least July 2006 through September 1, 2016.
 Thielen became interim Executive Director (ED) of KRS in April 2011 after the previous Executive Director (Mr. Burnside) was fired in connection with the "fee" payments scandal, and he served as ED from 2012 through 2016.
 Thielen had no expertise in investments.
-When the Black Boxes were sold to KRS by the Hedge Fund Sellers, Defendant Thielen was serving as the interim Executive Director. - 73.
-With the exception of Carlson, the individuals named in the foregoing paragraphs are each residents and citizens of Kentucky.
+When the Black Boxes were sold to KRS by the Hedge Fund Sellers, Defendant Thielen was serving as the interim Executive Director.

+58. With the exception of Carlson, the individuals named in the foregoing paragraphs are each residents and citizens of Kentucky.

-HEDGE FUND SELLER DEFENDANTS
+2. HEDGE FUND SELLER DEFENDANTS

+a.
 KKR, Kravis, Roberts, Prisma and Reddy